 Mike has been working with youth for over ten years and has a passion for equipping them with the knowledge necessary to love God deeply and defend their hope in Him faithfully.
 Through Ratio Christi College Prep, Mike desires to launch an evangelistic movement amongst youth so that all may know the goodness of our God.

 Tom Gilson is the National Field Director for Ratio Christi, responsible for training and supporting the Regional and Chapter Directors.
 Tom was on staff with Cru (Campus Crusade for Christ) for over 30 years and has wide ranging experience as a ministry strategist, writer, teacher, HR leader, blogger, and apologist.
 He has a Masters degree in Industrial and Organizational Psychology from the University of Central Florida.
-He has served ministry strategist and writer for the the Chuck Colson Center for Christian Worldview, also known as BreakPoint and has done strategic and organizational consulting work for Josh McDowell Ministry, the JESUS Film Project, InterVarsity Christian Fellowship, and other ministries as well as local churches.
-His “Worldview and You” column appears monthly at BreakPoint Online and his 100-plus published articles have appeared in The Washington Post, Discipleship Journal, Touchstone Magazine, Areopagus Journal, and Salvo magazine, among others.
+He has served as a ministry strategist and writer for the Chuck Colson Center for Christian Worldview, also known as BreakPoint; and has done strategic and organizational consulting work for Josh McDowell Ministry, the JESUS Film Project, InterVarsity Christian Fellowship, and other ministries as well as local churches.
+His “Worldview and You” column appears monthly at BreakPoint Online, and his 100-plus published articles have appeared in The Washington Post, Discipleship Journal, Touchstone Magazine, Areopagus Journal, and Salvo magazine, among others.
 Tom is the principal editor of the book, True Reason: Christian Responses to the Challenges of Atheism.
-He and his wife, Sara, recently moved to Lebanon, Ohio from Yorktown, Virginia, along with their two college-age children, Jonathan and Lisa where he also works for King’s Domain, a conference center in southwest Ohio, to develop and lead a Life Leadership Institute for emerging leaders.
+He and his wife, Sara, recently moved to Lebanon, Ohio from Yorktown, Virginia, along with their two college-age children, Jonathan and Lisa where he also works with King’s Domain, a conference center in southwest Ohio, to develop a Life Leadership Institute for emerging leaders.

 Clay Jones, is an Associate Professor of Christian Apologetics at Biola University.
 He holds a D. Min. from Trinity Evangelical Divinity School.
 Formerly hosted Contend for Truth, a call-in nationally syndicated talk radio program.
 On his program he debated many people over eight years including John Cobb, Jr.; a professor of Buddhism; Jamal Badawi, Islamic Information Institute; a Muslim cleric; Lee Holzinger, Church of Scientology; Mormons; Jehovah’s Witness Greg Stafford; Dallas Blanchard, RCRC; Peta representatives; a euthanasia advocate; a secular humanist, Rep. Loretta Sanchez; KFI talk show host Bill Handle; Jimmy Creech, SoulForce; Bruce Ware; R. C. Sproul, Jr.; Robert Morey; R. Scott Clark; and a KJV only advocate.
 Dr. Jones was the executive director of Simon Greenleaf University (now Trinity Law School) has been on the pastoral staff of two large churches; has authored apologetic software as well as encyclopedia and journal articles; is writing a book, Why God Allows Evil, and speaks widely on that subject.